 - I. Unsubsidized Federal Direct Loan

 - 2. Subsidized Federal Direct Loan

 - 3. Federal Perkins Loan

 - 4. Federal PLUS Loan (Parent)

 - 5. Federal Pell Grant

-- 7. Federal SEOG
+- 6. Federal SEOG

-- 8. Other Title IV Aid Programs
+- 7. Other Title IV Aid Programs

-- 9. Other federal, state, private, or institutional aid.
+- 8. Other federal, state, or private aid.

 Tuition, fees, and room and board refunds are disbursed to students who completely withdraw or are dismissed from the university.
 The refund is based on the portion of the semester completed at the time of withdrawal, measured from the first day of that semester's classes.